FlorentClarret/Bitfields-To-Sets-Converter/README.md

-*Disclaimer : I wrote this very small "library" for fun.*
+*Disclaimer : I wrote this very small "library" for fun.
+It is not finished nor completely tested.*

 # BitField and (Enum)Set conversions